jumblexacm/jumble-bot/README.md

 3. "will manually delete on start"

 Expected result:
-- Before and after deletion, none are in MongoDB.
+- Before and after deletion, none are in MongoDB
-- However, a delete function triggers for each and doesn't crash.
+- However, a delete function triggers for each and doesn't crash

 #### Delete non-announcement messages